 Lack of sleep can cause medical malpractice nightmares

-Posted on behalf of The Bell Law Firm, PLLC on Nov 09, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Nov 09, 2012 in Doctor Errors

 Everyone needs sleep.
 Kindergarteners and cops need it, as do attorneys, mechanics, teachers, electricians and everyone else in West Virginia you can think of, including doctors.